Fewer commuters at LIRR stations amid coronavirus response

 As the spread of coronavirus led to an increasing number of companies allowing their employees to work from home, commuters and transportation officials said there was a noticeable dip in public transportation ridership.

-Although the LIRR and its parent agency the Metropolitan Transportation Authority have not provided updated ridership figures, MTA Chairman Patrick Foye, in an interview with WCBS radio Tuesday, said that ridership is "trending down, I think, probably in the single digits."
+Although the LIRR and its parent agency the Metropolitan Transportation Authority have not provided updated ridership figures, MTA chairman Patrick Foye, in an interview with WCBS radio Tuesday, said ridership is "trending down, I think, probably in the single digits."

 "That's not surprising, given the fact that a number of local universities have closed, that firms like JP Morgan and others have recommended, and in some cases, mandated telecommuting," Foye said.
 "But I can assure you we are carrying millions of people."